hotdoy/grav-theme-wheat/README.md

 ## Description (WIP)

 Wheat is a starter theme for Grav CMS.
+It contains...
-It contains common patterns used by Calotte, a Snipcart integration allowing you to sell physical or digital products in minutes, commonly used libraries for animating elements and text on scroll (with exemples) and a neat little thing called DOMstate to expose various states of the document you can then use with CSS for a modern and app like feel.
+- Common patterns used by [Calotte](https://calotte.ca/).
+- A Snipcart integration allowing you to sell physical or digital products in minutes.
+- Commonly used libraries for animating elements and text on scroll.
+- A neat little thing called **DOMstate** to expose various states of the document you can then use with CSS for a modern and app-like feel.

 It uses no build tool, no framework of any kind, only needs a basic LAMP setup, uses Github Actions for automatic deployment and only takes a couple of minutes to get development up and running.

 ## What's in the theme?